godotengine/godot-docs/classes/class_popup.rst

 - **about_to_show** **(** **)**

-This signal is emitted when a popup is about to be shown. (often used in :ref:`PopupMenu<class_popupmenu>` for clearing the list of options and creating a new one according to the current context).
+This signal is emitted when a popup is about to be shown. (often used in :ref:`PopupMenu<class_PopupMenu>` for clearing the list of options and creating a new one according to the current context).

 .. _class_Popup_popup_hide: